 Contemporary, yet ageless.
 An Egyptian limestone patio is a handsome addition to your garden.
-We explain the advantages of this natural stone and highlight ideas taken from RHS show gardens.
+We highlight the starring roles it's had in RHS show gardens and the patio ideas you can take from them.

 Add light to dark gardens